adoroci/SEOForge/CONTRIBUTING.md

 When adding new SEO elements to check:

-1. Add the element to the appropriate compliance level in `config/seo-audit.php`
+1. Add the element to the appropriate compliance level in `config/seo-forge.php`
 2. Implement the detection logic in the `SeoAudit` command
 3. If the element can be auto-fixed, add it to the `SeoFixer` command
 4. Add tests for your new functionality
 5. Update the README.md documentation

+## Alpha Development Priorities

+Since this is alpha software, we're focusing on:

+1. **Core functionality** - Making audit and fix commands reliable
+2. **Cross-platform compatibility** - Windows/Unix path handling
+3. **Accurate detection** - Improving regex patterns
+4. **Better error handling** - More graceful failures
+5. **Documentation** - Clear, honest documentation

 ## Reporting Issues